JoeyNiestroy/attention-based-truncation/README.md

 GPT.py - The python script to train my QA model

-LVIT.ipynb (Least Valuable Information Trunction, try and say that three times fast) - Jupyter file included from readme
+LVIT.ipynb - Jupyter file included from readme, you can import base models to test functions however data is too large to attach

 ## Further work ##